Dudukun/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

-Write a script that writes a string to a file.
+Write a script that prints the number of movies where the character “Wedge Antilles” is present.